open-formulieren/open-forms/docs/configuration/registration/generic-json.rst

 Configuration
 =============

-To configure the JSON Dump plugin, follow these steps:
+To configure the Generic JSON plugin, follow these steps:

 #.
 In Open Forms, navigate to: **Configuration** > **Services**
 #.
 Create a service to which the submitted form data should be sent